 How we will handle your complaint

-We will acknowledge your complaint within three working days and, in most cases, provide you with a full response within 20 working days.
+In most cases, we will provide a full response to formal complaints within 20 working days.
 If it is not possible to provide a full response within this time, we will give you:

-- a target date for when we are aiming to respond to your complaint
+• a target date for when we are aiming to respond to your complaint

-- contact details if you want to get in touch with us.
+• contact details if you want to get in touch with us

 How to appeal about an information rights response